ranfysvalle02/trigram-vector-search/README.md

 - Understanding **trigram hashing** and how to implement it.
 - Evaluating different **similarity measures** and their suitability for different types of embeddings.
 - Techniques for **optimizing code** for better performance and accuracy.
+- **Integrating the MongoDB Atlas Sample Dataset** for practical application.
 - **Lessons learned** from troubleshooting and refining the approach.

 By sharing these insights, I aim to provide a comprehensive and educational resource for anyone looking to implement text similarity search in their projects.